 On the way to the Castle, you will see the Corkscrew Museum.
 It will be almost behind you and to the right, but you really can’t miss it.
 The Corkscrew Museum also offers tastings.

-The Corkscrew Museum, Museo dei Cavatappi, offers 500 specimens from the 18th century to today, of various artistic periods, countries, and types.
-The display is designed to trace the birth and evolution through the centuries of this accessory of everyday use. ~ Corkscrew Museum
+The Corkscrew Museum, Museo dei Cavatappi, offers 500 examples from the 18th century to today, of various artistic periods, countries, and types.
+The display traces the birth and evolution of the corkscrew through centuries.

 In 1814, a lovely French noblewoman, Juliette Colbert, daughter of the Minister of Finance for King Louis XIV, married the Marquis Carlo Tancredi Falletti of Barolo.

-Juliette is responsible for the wine known today as Barolo.
+We can thank Juliette for the wine know today as Barolo.
 Her interest in the land and the vines helped to put Barolo on the map, though I’m sure she had no idea it would become the cult-like wine it is today.
-There’s a lot more to this story.

-Approximately 100 years later, another wine-making family, the Abbona family, bought the winery and vineyards of the Marquis di Barolo from a non-profit, the Pia di Barolo.
-(The Marquis and Juliette did not have any children and the estate was donated to Pia di Barolo) Today, the Abbona family continues the tradition of producing world-renowned wines.
+The estate of the Marquis and Juliette was donated to Pia d Barolo as the couple did not produce any heirs.
+Approximately 100 years later, another wine-making family, the Abbona family, bought the winery and vineyards of the Marquis di Barolo from the non-profit, Pia di Barolo.
+Today, the Abbona family continues the tradition of producing world-renowned wines.

 We took a short tour of the historical cellars, admiring the ancient barrels and other relics of the wine trade.
-There’s a wine library with over 40,000 bottle of wine dating as far back as 1859!
+Of course a winery as prestigious as Marchesi di Barolo has a library but you won’t find books.
+Instead there are over 40,000 bottles of wine dating as far back as 1859!
 If you’re really into how wine is produced, this is a lovely tour.
-Everything about the Cantina Marchesi Barolo speaks of sophistication, style, and heritage.

 Barrels and barriques of different ages and sizes in the cellars of Marchesi di Barolo

 Aside from Marchesi di Barolo, there are a couple of other wineries with tasting rooms: Bartolo Mascarello, Rivetto, Josetta Saffirio, and Azienda Agricola Brezza.
-Most producers can arrange a tasting for you, you will just need to call in advance.
-Not all are set up for spontaneous tastings.
+Most producers can arrange a tasting for you if you book in advance.
+These are small producers and do not have staff to accommodate unexpected visitors.

 Where to eat in Barolo